-- complete manuscript, including title page, dedication, table of contents, acknowledgements, preface, main text, references/bibliography in Microsoft Word on disc or by e-mail - 2. biographical note(s) of author(s).
-In the case of edited collections, please include for all contributors - 4. a short summary of the book (for our publicity and promotional material) - 5. permissions summary (if no permissions required, please state this), and photocopies of all permissions (if relevant) - 6. releases from all contributors (if relevant).
+- 1. The complete manuscript, including title page, dedication, table of contents, acknowledgements, preface, main text, references/bibliography in Microsoft Word on disc or by e-mail. - 2.
+A complete list of file names. - 3.
+Biographical note(s) of author(s).
+In the case of edited collections, please include for all contributors. - 4.
+A short summary of the book. - 5.
+Permissions summary (if no permissions required, please state this). - 6.
+Copies of all permissions (if relevant). - 7.
+Releases from all contributors (if relevant).